-Time could be decoded from the population activity of TPCs
+Time could be decoded from the population activity of

-Given that TPCs exhibit periodicities at different timescales, , it should be possible to decode time from TPCs' population activity-akin to a Fourier decomposition using periodic basis functions.
-To test this, we first partitioned the duration of the movie into equally sized epochs (bin durations for the epochs ranged from 1-90 seconds).
-We used linear discriminant analysis with a holdout approach to predict the time epoch within the movie using the firing rate of the TPCs as input features (Methods, Electrophysiological Analyses).
-We found that for bin durations longer than 6 seconds we were able to successfully decode time from the movie onset and the accuracy of the model, applied on an independent test set, was significantly above chance level (decoding time from shuffled TPCs' firing rates; Fig. 4).
+Given that TPCs exhibit periodicities at different time scales, it should be possible to decode time from TPCs' population activity, akin to a Fourier decomposition using periodic basis functions.
+To test this, we first partitioned the duration of the movie into equally sized epochs (bin durations for the epochs ranged from 1 to 90 s).
+We used linear discriminant analysis with a holdout approach to predict the time epoch within the movie using the firing rate of the TPCs as input features (STAR Methods, Electrophysiological analyses).
+We found that for bin durations longer than 6s, we were able to successfully decode time from the movie onset and the accuracy of the model, applied on an independent test set, was significantly above chance level (decoding time from shuffled TPCs' firing rates) (Figure 4).
 The ability to extract precise, localized, temporal information from the population of TPCs, but not the shuffled data, shows that the periodic activity of the TPCs constitutes a viable mechanism to encode time.
-How the hippocampus may integrate such temporal information and incorporate it into encoding and retrieval of episodic memories deserves further investigations(25-27).
+How the hippocampus may integrate such temporal information and incorporate it into encoding and retrieval of episodic memories deserves further investigation.^{25-27}